Last Updated on April 15, 2023 by Jessica Lauren Vine

 Buying an RV in Texas, Arizona, or Florida

-Texas, Arizona, and Florida are RVer hotspots.
+Texas, Arizona, and Florida are RVer hotspots and are usually the answer to “What is the cheapest state to buy an RV?”.
 Since this is the case, you can pretty much throw a stick, and you’ll hit an RV sale lot.
 I don’t recommend doing that because it can be rather expensive to repair an RV with a stick through the windshield.

 My point is that since there are so many RVs available, many RV lots put their sale prices pretty low in these states.
 They want people to make a decision to buy their new RV while they’re in the state visiting.
 There are plenty of RV lots that are happy to take trade-ins so they can secure the sale.